The chip is of a type called a shift register.

 To set each of these values on or off, we feed in the data using the 'Data' and 'Clock' pins of the chip.

-The clock pin needs to receive eight pulses, at the time of each pulse, if the data pin is high, then a 1 gets pushed into the shift register, otherwise a 0.
+The clock pin needs to receive eight pulses.
+At the time of each pulse, if the data pin is high, then a 1 gets pushed into the shift register.
+Otherwise, it is a 0.
 When all eight pulses have been received, then enabling the 'Latch' pin copies those eight values to the latch register.
 This is necessary, otherwise the wrong LEDs would flicker as the data was being loaded into the shift register.

 The chip also has an OE (output enable) pin, this is used to enable or disable the outputs all at once.
 You could attach this to a PWM capable Arduino pin and use 'analogWrite' to control the brightness of the LEDs.
 This pin is active low, so we tie it to GND.